Gov. Phil Murphy open to vaccine passports

-After Gov. Phil Murphy hinted to his support of vaccine passports in an interview with CNBC last week, he clarified his stance during Monday's COVID-19 press briefing.
+After Gov. Phil Murphy hinted at support of vaccine passports in an interview with CNBC last week, he clarified his stance during Monday's COVID-19 media briefing.

 "At one point I said, yeah, that's something that I'd be open-minded to," Murphy said Monday.
 "I don't want anyone to think that we're up here pounding the table, that this is something we unquestionably support.
 The CDC (Centers for Disease Control and Prevention) is the place that discussion and that guidance, I think, Judy, has to come from."